RyoTakei/Matlab-Class/HW4/Problem4/README.md

 That's actaully not a bad news for us, because that means we can take advantage of that for loop.
-Since we're already putting `DiseaseSimulate` in the for loop for each S value, why not just grab the outputs straight from the fucntion and plot that right away?
+Since we're already putting `DiseaseSimulate` in the for loop for each S value, why not just grab the outputs straight from the function and plot that right away?
 That works quite beautifully here.

-If you read the instruction, you can see that we can use another for loop just for the labels, legend, etc etc. You already have somewhat of code given, so I'll let you figure that out ;pp
+If you read the instruction, you can see that we can use another for loop just for the labels, legend, etc etc. You already have somewhat of code given, so I'll let you figure that out (jk, more can be found in my example code).

 If you've done the right thing, you should get all the same answers as last week, except our code is now a bit advanced.
 Again, nothing is changing, we're just being